Mira-Bhayandar: History

 The MBMC is currently run by an administrator appointed by the State Government of Maharashtra.

 Demographics

 The 2011 India census recorded a population of 809,378 in Mira-Bhayandar.
 According to the Indian Census data, the majority of the population are Hindus, followed by Muslims and Christians.

+Language

 Mira-Bhayandar has two dominant languages, with a large Marathi community residing in most of the suburbs of Northern Mumbai that stretches from Bhayander to Bandra, it is also shown in the linguistic demography of the suburb, while the official language, is also Marathi, is spoken by the natives of the land and migrants from other parts of Maharashtra with English as the main language of communication and in trade and commerce in the suburban region of Mumbai and Mumbai Metropolitan region, is spoken by most of the migrants as their native language.
-Marathi, the official language, is the mother tongue of 23.7% mostly in the Uttan and Gorai area, while the dominant language, Gujarati, is mother tongue by 20.50% of the population and Hindi by 15.90% as their mother tongue.
-Marathi is, by far, the major language spoken as the language of communication by all the people living in the suburbs and metropolitan area of Mumbai as their language of communication.
+Marathi is the primary language spoken by the people living in the suburbs and metropolitan area of Mumbai.